 Apprentices must hold a valid UK driving licence (at least Category B, i.e. car licence) and be at least 18 years old.
 There is no upper age limit or restriction.

-Our functional skills support assist apprentices without existing English and Maths qualifications achieve Level 2 qualifications prior to their end point assessment.
+Our functional skills support assist apprentices without existing English and Maths qualifications achieve Level 1 qualifications, and attempt Level 2 qualifications, prior to their end point assessment.

 Find out more: